nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 5. Improve the error message to be more comprehensive
    - Currently, the error message for user that key in multiple invalid keywords only spots the first invalid keyword.
 We are planning to allow the user to know all the invalid keywords that he/she has keyed in.

+6. Improve the message displayed when the user tries to perform an operation on an empty list
+   - Currently, for some commands like edit and sort, the message displayed is simply based on the validity check of the parameters and it does not tell the user that the list is empty.
+For instance, when the user sorts an empty list, the message displayed is "Sorted!" which is not very helpful.
+Hence, we are planning to tell the user that the list is empty and that the operation cannot be performed.